Atmospheric Environment: Haagen-Smit Prize

 The "Haagen-Smit Award/Prize", first launched in year 2001, is designed to recognize outstanding papers published in Atmospheric Environment.
 The prize has been named in honor of Prof. Arie Jan Haagen-Smit, a pioneer in the field of air pollution and one of the first editors of the International Journal of Air Pollution, a predecessor to Atmospheric Environment.
 The goal of this prize is to showcase the excellent science that has been published in this distinguished journal and to further attract outstanding future research.

-The "Haagen-Smit Prize" is given annually to two papers previously published in Atmospheric Environment and covering different science areas.
+The "Haagen-Smit Prize" is given annually to a maximum of two papers previously published in Atmospheric Environment and covering different science areas.
 Final selection is made by an international committee of 7-10 people familiar with the subject area.
 Membership of this committee changes on a rotating basis but every effort is made to cover the wide scope of papers published in Atmospheric Environment.

 The selection committee membership for Years 2013-2016 is as follows: